About

 History

-Travis Conner served as director for 41 years with 2012 being his final camp session as director and in 2013 Kevin Smith became only the third director of Skyline Christian Youth Camp.
-SCYC moved again in the summer of 2017 back to Camp Ney-Ya-Ti in Guntersville, AL.
+Travis Conner served as director for an incredible 41 years, with 2012 marking his final session.
+In 2013, Kevin Smith became only the third director in SCYC’s history.

 Board of Directors